New York plastic bag ban starts Sunday, but without enforcement

-In a Friday tweet, New York State Department of Environmental Conservation Commissioner Basil Seggos said, "During the initial period of the law, we will be focusing on education, not enforcement."
+In a tweet on Friday , New York State Department of Environmental Conservation Commissioner Basil Seggos said, "During the initial period of the law, we will be focusing on education, not enforcement."

 According to a Politico report, store owners would not be penalized for handing out single-use plastic bags until April 1.